Azure/azure-rest-api-specs/documentation/swagger-authoring-automated-guidelines.md

-# Automated Guidelines for Swagger Authoring #
+# Automated Guidelines for OpenAPI(swagger) specs Authoring #

-This document lists the set of automated rules that can be validated against swagger spec by running [validation tools](https://github.com/Azure/adx-documentation-pr/blob/master/tools/tools.md).
+This document lists the set of automated rules that can be validated against OpenAPI(swagger) spec by running [validation tools](https://github.com/Azure/adx-documentation-pr/wiki/OpenAPI-Validation-tools).
 Please look [here for Manual guidelines](swagger-authoring-manual-guidelines.md).

 It is a requirement to conform to all manual and automated rules with severity "Error" before sending a pull request for review.

+We request OpenAPI(Swagger) spec authoring be assigned to engineers who have an intimate knowledge of a service endpoint and its developer experience to avoid feeding inefficiencies into teams that focus on Azure developer experiences and the rest of the Azure eco-system.

 ## Error vs Warning
-- Rules with severity "Error" have to be addressed for the swagger to be approved by the reviewers.
-If there is a strong reason for why the rule cannot be addressed in a swagger spec, escalation process has to be followed to get sign off from management.
+- Rules with severity "Error" have to be addressed for the OpenAPI(swagger) spec to be approved by the reviewers.
+If there is a strong reason for why the rule cannot be addressed in an OpenAPI(swagger) spec, [suppression process](https://github.com/Azure/adx-documentation-pr/wiki/Swagger-Validation-Errors-Suppression) has to be followed to get sign off.

-- Rules with severity "Warning" are strong recommendations made by Azure developer experience team for better SDK/Documentation experience.
-It is NOT a requirement to address them.
+- Rules with severity "Warning" are either strong recommendations made by Azure developer experience team for better SDK/Documentation experience or they point out something to evaluate, for example, the warning for booleans asks the user to evaluate whether the property should be a boolean or not.
+It is NOT a requirement to address warnings.

 ## Automated Rules

 ### RPC Violations

+#### RPC Errors

 | Id | Rule Name | Output Message |Severity |
 | --- | --- | --- | --- |